-This week, your baby is starting to gain lots of weight, your body is changing rapidly and there are some exciting (and also, some less glamorous) developments taking place.
-Here’s what else is happening to your baby and your body at 23 weeks.
+At twenty-three weeks pregnant, your baby is starting to gain lots of weight, your body is changing rapidly and there are some exciting (and also, some less glamorous) developments taking place.
+Here are any symptoms you might expect and what else is happening to your baby and your body at 23 weeks.

 How big is my baby at 23 weeks?

 We can’t get enough of the fruit comparisons.
-This week, your baby is over 11 inches long and at just over a pound heavy, she’s about the size of a large mango.
+This week, your baby is over 11 inches long and at just over a pound heavy, she’s about the size of a large grapefruit.

 What’s my baby doing at 23 weeks?

 A lot is happening with your baby this week.
 Her lung’s blood vessels are developing to prepare for breathing in the outside world, and she’s also becoming acclimatised to familiar noises, such as the roar of cars outside or the sound of your dog barking.

 There are other developments, too: her bone marrow is starting to make blood cells, and you’ll now be able to hear her heartbeat through a stethoscope.

 By week 23, your baby has also started developing a noticeable sleep–wake cycle, so there will be periods where she’s active and awake, and times when she’s asleep and resting.